 The information of this wiki page is used by a custom script to generate the monthly availability Top-BDII tables.
 The scripts query the SAM Programmatic Interface to retrieve the monthly statistics for every instance of the service, if an NGI lists more than one instance in the wiki page, the hourly A/R statistics of the single BDIIs are combined in an OR-algorithm.

-The script generates an XLS file with the table and a PDF, which are then circulated together with the Resource Centres availability tables.
+The script generates an XLS file with the table and a PDF, which are then circulated together with the RCs availability tables.

 This process to generate the availability tables for the Top-BDIIs is going to be integrated in the Operations Portal, a first release of this integration is expected for September 2012.